Trove Slim Wallet Review

 Since then I’ve been using a front pocket wallet, and as I’ve simplified my finances and the items I need to carry everyday I’ve sought out simpler more minimal wallets and the internet has delivered a wealth of choice.

 My next simple wallet was the Bellroy Card Sleeve.
-Bellroy make fabulous wallets, all designed to help you slim your wallet; my last ‘back pocket’ wallet was a Bellroy Note Sleeve, which I still use on occasions when I find my self with too much cash to carry in a small wallet, for cash is still the achilles heel of the minimal wallet.
+Bellroy make fabulous wallets, all designed to help you slim your wallet; my last back pocket wallet was a Bellroy Note Sleeve, which I still use on occasions when I find my self with too much cash to carry in a small wallet, for cash is still the achilles heel of the minimal wallet.

-Trove
+Trove Slim Wallet

 The two slots front and back between the leather strap and elastic loop are perfect for holding a rail or parking ticket, a particular card you need often or a couple of folded notes.

-Which brings us onto the achilles heel of Trove and all slim wallets: carrying cash, especially the ridiculously large UK notes – the £20 note is so large it looks like something from the Victorian era.
-Yes you can fold the notes up, lets face it you have to, but then of course they become four times their original thickness, and more than two or three soon makes Trove bulge, I use the term relatively, which starts to defeat the object of a slim wallet.
+Which brings us onto the Achilles heel of the Trove Slim Wallet and, in fact, all slim wallets: carrying cash, especially the ridiculously large UK notes.
+Yes, you can fold the notes up; let’s face it, you have to, but then, of course, they become four times their original thickness, and more than two or three soon makes a wallet bulge.
+The sooner everybody takes cards or contactless payment through our phones the better – cash cannot die quickly enough for me.
+But I digress…

 Final Thoughts